Flow not starting troubleshooting

 Find your user under the Users tab in the Userflow UI, switch to the Sessions tab and check if any other flows are listed as active with a green play button.
 If there is another active flow session, then notice which step they’re currently on.
 Then go to the builder for that flow, and find that step.
 If it’s a Hidden step, then that’s the reason why your flow won’t auto-start.

 Be careful with hidden steps!
 Hidden steps have 1 rule: They MUST have a trigger that eventually matches and either takes the user to a non-hidden step or dismisses the flow.
 Otherwise, the user may get stuck and nothing else can auto-start.

 If this is your problem, please first fix the hidden step by adding a trigger that always matches.
 Also reconsider if you really need the hidden step?
 Often, hidden steps can be deleted and their triggers moved to the previous step.

 You can manually end or delete the stuck flow session via the Userflow UI to fix the stuck user this time.

-If “Constrain to current group” is enabled, is your app calling userflow.group()?
+If “Constrain to current company” is enabled, is your app calling userflow.group()?

-If the Constrain flow/checklist to current group switch is either not displayed or not enabled, then skip this section.
+If the Constrain flow/checklist to current company switch is either not displayed or not enabled, then skip this section.

 Check if this setting is enabled under Show advanced settings in the builder: